Paul D. Hanson

 He is currently working to complete a book examining the interplay between religion and politics, with emphasis on American faith communities rooted in biblical tradition.
 The titles of his books give an indication of his range of scholarly interests: The Dawn of Apocalyptic: The Historical and Sociological Roots of Jewish Apocalyptic Eschatology; Dynamic Transcendence: The Correlation of Confessional Heritage and Contemporary Experience in a Biblical Model of Divine Activity; The Diversity of Scripture: A Theological Interpretation; Visionaries and Their Apocalypses; Old Testament Apocalyptic; The People Called: The Growth of Community in the Bible; Isaiah 40-66; and Political Engagement as Biblical Mandate.

-- The Bible and Politics in America (Westminster/John Knox, forthcoming)
+- A Political History of the Bible in America (Westminster/John Knox, 2015)

 - Isaiah 40-66.
-Inerpretation: A Bible Commentary for Teaching and Preaching (Westminster John Knox, 1995) Publisher page
+Interpretation: A Bible Commentary for Teaching and Preaching (Westminster John Knox, 1995)

 - The Dawn of Apocalyptic: The Historical and Sociological Roots of Jewish Apocalyptic Eschatology (Fortress Press, 1984)